 - The care of antiques and historical collections by A. Bruce MacLeish.
 Walnut Creek: AltaMira Press, c1995.

 - Caring for your family treasures: heritage preservation by Jane S. Long.
 New York: H. N. Abrams, 2000.

 - Preserving your family treasures by M. Trinkley and D. Hacker.
 Columbia, S.C: Chicora Foundation, 1998.

 - Preventive conservation for historic house museums by J. Merritt and J. Riley.
 Lanham: AltaMira Press, 2010.

 Q: I have some old or rare books, collectibles, or objects of art.
 How do I find out how much they are worth?

 A: Many types of objects can be priced at online auction sites such as eBay and through antiques and collectibles price guides.Search the internet for well-reviewed rare and used book sellers to see book pricing comparisons.

 Q: I would like to donate rare books, collectibles or objects of art to Randall Library.
 How should I proceed?

-A: The library welcomes gifts of books, DVDs, and other materials (and monetary donations, too, of course!)
-For gifts pertaining to UNCW history, contact UNCW Archives and for other gifts of rare or special materials, contact Special Collections.
-For general gifts, please contact June Spencer Francis at 910-962-4286 or email@example.com.
-Additional information is available at http://library.uncw.edu/about/giving_library.
+A: For gifts pertaining to UNCW history, contact UNCW Archives.
+For other gifts of rare or special materials, contact Special Collections.
+For general gifts, please review the general collection gift policy at http://library.uncw.edu/about/giving_library.